Cookie Rules Analysis

 - Google AdSense/Ads – 1) Requires prior consent for displaying non-personalised ads (Consent is for the operational aspect of the ad service, such as for fraud prevention and measurement.
 This is lower risk, so arguably permitted as a condition of using the website), 2) Requires prior consent for displaying personalised/targeted ads.

-- Mixpanel – This is the same as Google Analytics, with Mixpanel acting as a Data Processor for the controller.
-In reality, Mixpanel is almost always used to collect personal data, which means prior consent would be required.
+- Mixpanel – This is the same as Google Analytics, but with Mixpanel virtually always acting as a Data Processor for the controller.
+(GA has some controller-controller options.

 General Principles and Scope